chembl/EnsembleFlex/README.md

         docker run -d -it --name ensembleflex -p 8501:8501 -p 80:80 --volume ./docker-data:/app/docker-data ensembleflex-image

-Then open your browser and navigate to `localhost:8501`.
+Then open your browser and navigate to `http://localhost:8501/`.
 There you should see the graphical user interface.
-Note that your input pdb files need to be put into `EnsembleFlex/docker-data/` (or subdirectories), as this is a mounted directory in the docker image and will therefore be accessible from within the interface.
+Note that your input pdb files need to be put into `EnsembleFlex/docker-data/` (or subdirectories), as this is a mounted directory in the Docker image and will therefore be accessible from within the Docker container and the user interface.

 ### Operating instructions